 Students are taken to slums, villages and tribal areas to develop legal literacy and awareness among the common folk.
 Legal Aid Students visit selected villages to conduct legal surveys to know various kinds of cases.
 Many cases are referred to District Legal Aid Authority, Negotiations and conciliation are initiated between the disputants.

-We are conducting regular workshops in relation to protection of Environment, Consumer Rights and Human Rights.
+We are conducting regular workshops & Seminars in relation to protection of Environment, Consumer Rights and Human Rights.
 Seminars are held regularly for both teachers and students separately.
 Resource persons are invited to deliver lecture and to give demonstration.
 Hither to we have conducted seminars on ‘Forensic Medicine’, ‘Nuclear Blasts’, Food Adulteration, Environmental Laws, etc.